metalbear-co/mirrord.dev/content/docs/guides/targetless/index.md

 ### IDE

-If you want to run targetless on IntelliJ or VSCode via mirrord config file, you can add
+If you want to run in targetless mode on IntelliJ or VSCode, you can add
 ```json
 {
   "target": "targetless"
 }
 ```

-to your configuration file.
+to your mirrord configuration file.

 ## What's next?
 1. If you'd like to intercept traffic rather than mirror it so that your local process is the one answering the remote requests, check out [this guide](/docs/guides/steal/).
 Note that you can even filter which traffic you intercept!